 CNAO – National Centre for Oncological Hadrontherapy

-CNAO (National Centre for Oncological Hadrontherapy) is an innovative and technologically advanced clinical facility, established by the Italian Ministry of Health with Law n° 388 of December 23, 2000, for treating radio-resistant or inoperable tumors with carbon ions and protons.
+CNAO (National Centre for Oncological Hadrontherapy) is an innovative and technologically advanced clinical facility, established by the Italian Ministry of Health with Law n° 388 of December 23, 2000, for treating radio-resistant or inoperable tumours with carbon ions and protons.

 - Head and neck sarcomas